• Skip to primary navigation

 Serve!
 Plate the tagliatelle with bolognese sauce and top with some parmigiano reggiano.

-Tagliatelle bolognese is so tasty, and you'll want to make sure to save any leftovers you have so you can enjoy it later.
+Authentic bolognese is so tasty, and you'll want to make sure to save any leftovers you have so you can enjoy it later.
 You can store it in the fridge for up to 4 days.
 To reheat, just place in a pan and reheat on the stove.

 You can also freeze it if you know you won't be able to eat it all right away.
-Place the leftovers in a freezer-safe container and enjoy within 3 months.
-To reheat tagliatelle alla bolognese from frozen, thaw it in the fridge and then place in a pan and reheat on the stove.
+I like to freeze just the extra sauce in a container (will keep for up to 3 months), thaw it in the fridge overnight, and mix it in with fresh boiled pasta.
+It makes an easy quick dinner!

 Recipe